alexa-samples/skill-sample-nodejs-howto/instructions/6-publication.md

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/6-8-global-fields._TTH_.png"/>

-    *  **Does this skill allow users to make purchases or spend real money?** For this fact skill, the answer is no.  For future skills, make sure you answer this appropriately.
+    *  **Does this skill allow users to make purchases or spend real money?** For this how-to skill, the answer is no.  For future skills, make sure you answer this appropriately.

-    *  **Does this Alexa skill collect users' personal information?** Again, for this fact skill, the answer is no.  If you do collect information about a user, such as names, email addresses, phone numbers, and so forth, ensure that you answer Yes to this question.
+    *  **Does this Alexa skill collect users' personal information?** Again, for this how-to skill, the answer is no.  If you do collect information about a user, such as names, email addresses, phone numbers, and so forth, ensure that you answer Yes to this question.
         *  Answering "yes" to this question will also require you to provide a link to your Privacy Policy at the bottom of the page.

     *  **Is your skill directed to children under the age of 13?** Because you customized this skill with data you provided, it is possible that you created a skill that targets children under the age of 13.
-For this fact skill, the answer is **no** because it doesn't target a specific age group.
+For this how-to skill, the answer is **no** because it doesn't target a specific age group.
         * Factors to consider in determining if this skill is directed to children under 13 include:
             * Subject matter of the skill
             * Presence of child-oriented activities and incentives